When our team gets started on a mobile development project, one of our first priorities is to determine the tech stack.

 - When the product isn’t ready for beta-testing yet: the team needs to approve the functionality, performance, and check with specification requirements before demonstrating the product to beta-testing communities;

 - If you don’t work with the official Apple’s ecosystem: TestFlight is tightly integrated with other Apple’s best tools for mobile application development: XCode is a default IDE, iTunes Connect is used to manage invitations and communication, etc.

 Our reason to use TestFlight: our iOS team has a lot of experience working with all the Apple ecosystem’s best tools for mobile application development.
 Being able to integrate beta-testing into our usual work environment is a great opportunity.
-Also, TestFlight can be used for internal testing activities, too – the software is pretty versatile.
+Also, TestFlight can be used for internal testing activities, too – the software is pretty versatile and it’s don’t loads your mac, more info about slow-running mac is read here.
 Lastly, we appreciate its compatibility with the App Store’s requirements and hardware characteristics.